Five Simple Steps to Start a Web Host Business

 Step 4: Find Web Hosting Clients

 Once your systems are all configured and tested, you can start spreading the word and finding clients.
 Don’t be afraid to start with your friends and social networks.
 “Word of mouth” sales are critical to a new web hosting business, so ensure every customer walks away from your service satisfied and happy.
 This is the time to deliver a personalized service with a smile.
 It will take many hours of hard work and will mean you are on call 24×7, but the payoff for your web hosting business is worth it.
-Once you have exhausted your personal networks, you can try the following routes to find customers:
+Once you have exhausted your personal networks, you can try the following routes to advertise your web hosting to find customers:

 - Facebook ads and Google AdWords